oluwaTG/kuberniq/kuberniq/README.md

 # kuberniq

-A CLI for registering and managing remote Kubernetes clusters with the [MCP server](../mcp-server/README.md).
+A CLI for registering and managing remote Kubernetes clusters with the [Kuberniq MCP server](../mcp-server/README.md).

-Modelled after `argocd cluster add` — one command sets up everything in the target cluster and registers it with the MCP server so every endpoint gains `?cluster=<name>` routing.
+One command sets up everything in the target cluster and registers it with the MCP server so every endpoint gains `?cluster=<name>` routing.

 ---